electricalwind/kag-house/readme.md

 ```

 * Uncomment the argument tag
-* Replace 'YourPath' by the path of the destination folder.
+* Replace 'YourPath' by the path of your destination folder.